KaterinaDraginova/Sales-Overview-Project/README.md

 ## 2. Data Modeling (Star Schema)
 To optimize the dataset for analytical queries, a star schema model was designed.
 This structure simplifies the querying process and improves performance in Power BI.

-🔸 Fact Table: FactSales
-Contains core transactional data:

-Order number

-Quantity ordered

-Price each

-Sales value

-Deal size

-Orderline number
+### **Fact Table**:

-Foreign keys to dimension tables
+**FactSales** - Contains core transactional data: Order number, Quantity ordered, Price each, Sales value, Deal size, Orderline number, Foreign keys to dimension tables

-🔹 Dimension Tables:
+### **Dimension Tables**:

-DimDate – Contains one row per calendar day (used for time-series analysis).
+**DimDate** – Contains one row per calendar day (used for time-series analysis).
 Includes fields like DateID, OrderDate, Year, Quarter, Month, and MonthName.

-A date dimension was created using SQL to enable flexible and accurate time-based analysis (e.g., group by quarter, year, etc.), which is not possible with raw date fields alone.
+The teble was created using SQL to enable flexible and accurate time-based analysis (e.g., group by quarter, year, etc.), which is not possible with raw date fields alone.

-DimCustomer – Unique customers and their contact names.
+**DimCustomer** Contains – Unique customers and their contact names.

-DimProduct – Products, product lines, and MSRP values.
+**DimProduct** Conatins – Products, product lines, and MSRP values.

-DimLocation – Customer geography: city, state, postal code, country, and territory.
+**DimLocation** Contains – City, state, territory.

 This star schema promotes data integrity, efficient joins, and allows for clear slicing and filtering in Power BI.

+💡 For full details on data cleaning logic, please refer to the [data_modeling_start_schema](SQL/data_modeling_start_schema.sql) included in this repository.